Queensland Conveyancing FAQ

 What if something is wrong?

 Your options at this stage depend on how serious the issue is and how close you are to settlement.
-But broadly speaking, if the property is not in the required condition, you may be able to delay settlement until the issue is resolved, negotiate a reduction in the purchase price, or seek compensation after settlement through legal channels.
+But broadly speaking, if the property is not in the required condition, you have options.
+You may be able to delay settlement until the issue is resolved, negotiate a reduction in the purchase price, or seek compensation after settlement through legal channels.

 The key thing to understand is that your rights here are more limited than they were during the contract period.
 This is not the time to raise concerns about things you knew about when you signed.
 But for genuine breaches – damage caused by the seller, missing inclusions, or a property left in an unreasonable state – you do have recourse.